WCCB: CW affiliation

 WCCB's relationship with Fox formally ended after 27 years on June 30, with American Dad! being the final Fox program to air on the station.
-With the loss of WCCB's Fox affiliation, Fox no longer has any charter affiliates remaining in North Carolina.
-WCCB formally rolled out its new on-air branding and logo the next afternoon, July 1, 2013, its first day as a CW affiliate.
+With the loss of WCCB's Fox affiliation, WCCB formally rolled out its new on-air branding and logo the next afternoon, July 1, 2013, its first day as a CW affiliate.
 However, most verbal references to the station are to its call letters, with any CW references used obliquely (in the manner of "WCCB, Charlotte's CW").
 It marked the first time in a quarter-century that the station has used its call letters on a permanent basis in its branding.

+Return to independence

+In 2025, Nexstar Media Group announced in an earnings release that WMYT would become an owned-and-operated station of The CW on September 1.
+As a result, WCCB would lose its CW affiliation and become an independent station for the first time since 1986, when it affiliated with the Fox network.
+Ironically, the last CW program to air on the station was the 1996 movie Independence Day.

 Programming

-In addition to the CW network schedule, syndicated programming on WCCB includes The Drew Barrymore Show, Maury, Black-ish, and 2 Broke Girls, among others.
-WCCB was Charlotte's home of first-run episodes of The Simpsons from its December 1989 debut as a Christmas special until the station was forced to succumb its Fox affiliation to WJZY in 2013.
-WCCB in the past was also one of the few stations broadcasting Siskel & Ebert that was affiliated with Fox, with others including WLFL, Fox's Raleigh–Durham affiliate from 1986 to 1998 and Fox's New York City flagship station WNYW.
+WCCB was one of the few stations broadcasting Siskel & Ebert that was affiliated with Fox, with others including WLFL, Fox's Raleigh–Durham affiliate from 1986 to 1998 and Fox's New York City flagship station WNYW.

 WCCB remained home to Panthers preseason football games until losing them to WSOC-TV for the 2019 season.
 It also began airing Charlotte 49ers college football games in September 2013, with WCCB carrying any 49er home games not carried by Conference USA's national and regional television partners.